Delicious Traeger Smoked Sweet Potatoes

 What Pellets to Use for the Traeger?

-You’ll also need pellets for your Traeger.
+You’ll need pellets for your Traeger.
 Traeger pellets come in many different types that you can choose from.
 I like to use hickory wood, or cherry wood pellets for mine.
 I actually use these Bear Mountain cherry wood pellets from Amazon.com.
 They also have a bourbon wood pellet that’s very good.

 How to Make Smoked Sweet Potatoes